How To Get A Home Loan In Australia As A Non-Resident (Foreign National)

 How to choose between lenders

-Home loan options may be limited for non-residents compared to Australian residents, so the best thing to do is speak to one of our non-resident mortgage experts to find the best solution for you.
+Non-resident home loan options in Australia may be limited, so the best thing to do is speak to one of our non-resident mortgage experts to find the best solution for you.
 Some lenders specialise in lending to foreign investors, Australian expats, and new migrants.

 Policies on lending differ from bank to bank.
 The bank can outrightly decline since the nature of the circumstances of non-residents poses a high risk to their institution.
 Some banks do not accommodate clients outside of Australia.